facebook/react-native-website/docs/the-new-architecture/create-module-library.md

    - Replace the code in the `ios` folder with the code you wrote in your app for your native module, if any.
    - Replace the code in the `cpp` folder with the code you wrote in your app for your native module, if any.

-4. Update all the references from the previous spec name to the new spec name, the one that is defined in the `codegenConfig` field of the library's `package.json`.
+4. **[Not required for legacy architecture modules and components]** Update all the references from the previous spec name to the new spec name, the one that is defined in the `codegenConfig` field of the library's `package.json`.
 For example, if in the app `package.json` you set `AppSpecs` as `codegenConfig.name` and in the library it is called `RNNativeSampleModuleSpec`, you have to replace every occurrence of `AppSpecs` with `RNNativeSampleModuleSpec`.

 That's it!
 You have moved all the required code out of your app and in a separate library.